 Undergraduate level certificates are available as supplementary programs that students complete during bachelor's degree programs.
 Courses count toward the degree but also fulfill the requirements for a supplementary certificate.
 Undergraduate certificates in entrepreneurship are often open to students from all majors but are most popular among business students.

 The program equips students to predict and prepare for the challenges of starting a business.
-Students also learn to analyze markets for business opportunities, determine the best location for a business, recruit a team, build brands and sell to a chosen market.
+Students also learn to analyze markets for business opportunities, determine the best location for a business, recruit a team, build brands, and sell to a chosen market.
 Many programs also help students develop a business plan and begin networking in their field.
-Undergraduate certificates programs vary in length, but most have 4-6 courses.

 Coursework for an entrepreneurship certificate program varies, but usually cover the basics of starting up a small business.
 Common course topics include: